Safer homes, healthier environment

-You may use a range of chemicals to keep your spa and pool water clean.
-Have a look at our tips for their safe use.
+You can use a range of chemicals to keep your spa and pool water clean.
+There are some simple things you can do to use them safely.

 The rules surrounding hazardous substances differ between workplaces and the home.
-Find out where to get more information here.